Lady Violet Powell: Life and career

 Lady Violet was the third daughter of Thomas Pakenham, 5th Earl of Longford, and the former Lady Mary Child-Villiers, daughter of Victor Child-Villiers, 7th Earl of Jersey.
 She was educated at St Margaret's School, Bushey.

-Lady Violet was a member of a literary family; her brothers were Edward Pakenham and Frank Pakenham, while her sisters included the novelist and biographer Lady Pansy Lamb and the historian Lady Mary Clive.
+Lady Violet was a member of a literary family; her brothers were Edward Pakenham, 6th Earl of Longford and Frank Pakenham, 7th Earl of Longford, while her sisters included the novelist and biographer Lady Pansy Lamb and the historian Lady Mary Clive.
 She was herself a distinguished memoirist and biographer.
-Her The Life of a Provincial Lady (1988), on the life of E. M. Delafield, has been called by the scholar Nicholas Birns "one of the best literary biographies of a British writer in the twentieth century".
+Her biography The Life of a Provincial Lady (1988), about E. M. Delafield, has been called by the scholar Nicholas Birns "one of the best literary biographies of a British writer in the twentieth century".
 Those who knew the couple well believed that Lady Violet made significant contributions to the richness, depth and polish of her husband's work.
 She also wrote a biography of the English novelist Flora Annie Steel.

+Anthony Powell's novel, Agents and Patients, is dedicated to Lady Violet.